torvalds/linux/Documentation/networking/arcnet.rst

 	are incompatible with the Internet standard.
 They try to pretend the cards are Ethernet, and confuse everyone else on the network.

-	However, v2.00 and higher of the Linux ARCnet driver supports this protocol via the 'arc0e' device.
+	However, v2.00 and higher of the GNU/Linux ARCnet driver supports this protocol via the 'arc0e' device.
 See the section on "Multiprotocol Support" for more information.

-	Using the freeware Samba server and clients for Linux, you can now interface quite nicely with TCP/IP-based WfWg or Lan Manager networks.
+	Using the freeware Samba server and clients for GNU/Linux, you can now interface quite nicely with TCP/IP-based WfWg or Lan Manager networks.